Erioifpud/shelf-electron/packages/ebus/README.md

 // 2.
 Use a connector to get a transport pair. const { client: childTransport, server: parentTransport } = new MemoryConnector();

 // 3.
-The parent "bridges" its side of the connection. parentBus.bridge(parentTransport);
+The parent "bridges" its side of the connection and sets policies.
+//    Only allow nodes from the 'public' group to be announced through this bridge. parentBus.bridge({
+  transport: parentTransport,
+  allowList: ['public'],
+});

 // 4.
 The child bus is created with a transport pointing to the parent. const childBus = await initEBUS.create(childTransport);

 // Now, nodes on the child bus can seamlessly communicate with nodes on the
 // parent bus, and vice-versa.
-Routing is handled automatically.
+Routing and security policies are handled automatically.
 ```

 ## Architecture

 `ebus` is designed as a layered system on top of `erpc`:

 1.  **Bridge Layer**: Manages the physical `erpc` connections between bus instances.
+This layer also acts as a **security gateway**, enforcing group-based `allowList`/`denyList` policies for runtime messages at the boundary.
 2.  **Routing Layer**: Maintains knowledge of where nodes and topic subscribers are located across the network.
+It acts as an **admission controller**, validating the legitimacy of new nodes against bridge policies at registration time.
 3.  **Protocol Layer**: Handles P2P and Pub/Sub message dispatch, session management for `ask`/`all` calls, and message cloning.
 4.  **API Layer**: Provides the final, user-friendly `Node` and `emiter` abstractions.